uts-hb/ParallaxBA/README.md

 This is the MATLAB code comparing Standard Bundle Adjustment(SBA) and Parallax Bundle Adjustment(PBA).

 SBA MATLAB function from the Computer Vision toolbox is used, and PBA MATLAB is implemented by ourselves.
-For the comparison between the above two BA methods, the "MALAGA PARKING-6L" and "Starry Night" datasets are used.
+For the comparison between the two BA methods, the "MALAGA PARKING-6L" and "Starry Night" datasets are used.

 To compare two BA with "MALAGA PARKING-6L" and "Starry Night" datasets in MATLAB, 'Malaga_BundleAdjustment.m' and 'Starry_BundleAdjustment.m' can be executed, respectively.